 You can download the code directly, then click “Open” in Mixly to choose the code you download：

 Or you can do as following operations:

-Connect the Arduino board to your computer using the USB cable.
+Connect the OSOYOO Basic Board for Arduino to your computer using the USB cable.
 The green power LED (labelled PWR) should go on.